 Points of Pride

-Band and orchestra is offered to students in 5th and 6th grade.
+In 2017 Vista Hills implemented an active STEAM lab incorporating Science, Technology, Engineering, Science, Arts, and Math into the school curriculum.
+This has added a 21st Century dimension to the activities on campus.
+Band and orchestra are offered to students in 5th and 6th grade.
 For the past several years these programs have received many awards including superior ratings at band and orchestra competitions.

 Vista Hills also offers numerous extracurricular activities beyond the classroom such as: Crusaders w/Character which was established in the 2017-2018 school year as an anti-bullying and kindness club.
 The purpose of the club is to promote kindness among each other and reduce bullying.
 As a club, the students participate in school activities that encourage students to make the right choices in life and at school.
 The club currently has 76 participants and 10 student leaders composed of 5th and 6th graders.
 The leaders get experience in managing a group of students and delegating tasks to their assigned group.
 Excalibur A service club available to students in grades 3 - 6.
 Membership is open to all who meet the requirements stated: Complete 6 school services and 10 community/home services every 9 weeks.
 All services are voluntary -- not for pay.
 Maintain a 75 and above and E’s or S’s for conduct on all report cards.
 Attend club meetings (One meeting/month).
 Demonstrate character traits such as Responsibility, Respect, Honesty, and Kindness.
 Volleyball, basketball, and chess are other activities offered after school.